 - Easy iteration – no need to click Import/Export multiple times in blender, and your external baking app.
 This is usually tedious and time consuming process.
 All objects are exported automatically in background.
 Also addon is smart enough to know when object was changed, and export it only when needed.

-- Easy way to re-bake only parts of your texture, that were changed/updated.
-I will explain how to do this later below.
+- re-bake only parts of your texture, that were changed/updated.

-To install Batchtools on your PC, go to www.allegorithmic.com, login and go to Download tab.
+To install substance Command Line Tools (you get it for free if you own Substance Designer), go to www.allegorithmic.com, login and go to Download tab.

-Run blender and search for ‘bake‘ phase(1).
-Enable Batchtools Baker, and point it (2) to sbsbaker.exe file, located in your Substance Batchtool installation folder.
-In my case it was located in: ‘E:\Program Files\Allegorithmic\Substance BatchTools\5\sbsbaker.exe‘
+After that run blender and search for ‘bake‘ phase(1).
+Enable Batchtools Baker, and paste path to sbsbaker.exe.
+In my case it was located in: ‘C:\Program Files\Allegorithmic\Substance Automation Toolkit\sbsbaker.exe’

 After that you will have new tab in 3d View -> Tool shelf -> Baking.

 Basic steps for baking are (make sure your blend file is saved):